wtsi-hgi/irobot/README.md

 Note that, arguably, serving very different representations from the same endpoint breaks the true purpose of content negotiation.
 However the protocol followed by iRobot is seen as a better trade-off, given its primary objective of fetching data.
+If, however, this representation duplicity is too much for you to stomach, you can simply stick a reverse proxy in front of iRobot with an appropriate set of rewrite rules.

 ##### Client Cache Validity